Scholar of Global Distinction Curriculum Grants

 - Grants award notifications: within 2 weeks of submission

-- Based on proposals UNC World View will arrange a one-day research visit to UNC for individual faculty to work with UNC University Library area studies specialists, National Resource Centers and appropriate faculty.
+- Based on proposals UNC World View will connect you with UNC librarians, area studies specialists, National Resource Centers, and appropriate faculty.

 - Individuals are encouraged to submit modules within one month after research visit.
 Final date for module submission is March 15, 2024